RobinGhosh64/ActiveMQ-2_AzureServiceBus/README.md

 	spring.jms.servicebus.pricing-tier=Premium

 3) Use spring.jms.servicebus.enabled=[true/false]
-if you decide to switch at runtime between Service Bus or Active Apache MQ product usage.
+if you plan to switch between Service Bus or Active Apache MQ at runtime.

+	Customers requiring phased approach from On-Prem to Azure Cloud should use this technique.

 robin.ghosh@microsoft.com